How to Become a Private Tutor: What Qualifications Do You Need to be a Private Tutor?

 This is the cornerstone of tutoring.
 Knowledge of a subject is not enough; a tutor should understand it at a deep conceptual level.
 In general, a good private tutor should have qualifications at least one level above the level at which they are teaching, e.g. to teach a subject to undergraduates, a tutor should have at least a Master's degree in the field.
 All of our private tutors are required to have attained a first or an upper second at a good (Russell Group or equivalent) university in a subject related to the ones they intend to teach.

 However, knowledge alone is not enough.
 A good personal tutor also requires a quality we like to call "academic empathy".
-If empathy is the ability to imaginatively comprehend another person's experiences, a tutor requires the ability to imaginatively comprehend their intellectual situation.
+If empathy is the ability to imaginatively comprehend another person's experiences, a private tutor requires the ability to imaginatively comprehend their intellectual situation.

 In other words, they have to be able to intuitively grasp what a student understands about a subject, what they don't, and why.
 For example, an A-Level Economics student might be comfortable drawing graphs of equilibria for a range of different markets, but be unable to explain the reasons these equilibria occur in words.
 A good Economics tutor will immediately understand this, and identify the aspects of the student's skill profile and mindset that explain this problem.
 Knowledge of pedagogical theory can help with this, but equally, a gifted tutor might be able to do this intuitively, without a theoretical framework.
-A personal tutor should never try to fit a student's mindset into a theory of learning, but adapt their style on an ongoing basis, to find the method that works for that individual.
+A private tutor should never try to fit a student's mindset into a theory of learning, but adapt their style on an ongoing basis, to find the method that works for that individual.

 A private tutor should be able to connect with a student on a personal level while retaining a professional demeanour.
 Since every student is unique, so is their ideal tutor.
 This is why why we always give a student or parent the final choice about whom they choose to work with, and why they are welcome to change tutors at any time.